trycourier/courier-android/README.md

 }

 ```

+Want to try a demo?
+Here is a link to a full sample project:
+[Courier Android Sample App](https://github.com/trycourier/courier-android/tree/master/app)

+Misc info about the SDK:
+- All async functionality is executed on background threads
+- All functions support Coroutines!
+- The SDK does support runtime push notification permissions found in Android 13+ (API 33)
+- The SDK automatically maintains your user's state between app sessions using `SharedPreferences`
+- To best test the SDK, you should use a physical Android device

+Supported Courier Providers:
+✅ Firebase Cloud Messaging (FCM)

 &emsp;

 ## **Full Installation (6 Steps)**

 The following steps will get the Courier Android SDK setup and allow support for sending push notifications from Courier to your device.
-The following messaging providers are supported

-Supported Providers:
-✅ Firebase Cloud Messaging (FCM)

-Want to try a demo?
-Here is a link to a full sample project:
-[Courier Android Sample App](https://github.com/trycourier/courier-android/tree/master/app)

-⚠️ You should test this SDK on a physical device.
-You cannot test this effectively using the Android emulator.

-This SDK supports kotlin coroutines for all major functions and has simple helpers for Android 13+ runtime push notification permissions.

 &emsp;